Discover a ‘hidden’ Venice

 Our visit will appeal both to the novice and to travellers who, though they may know Venice (indeed, may have been several times in the past), would like to discover a Venice hidden from the casual visitor.
 To this end, we have arranged a wonderful series of visits, many offering exclusive and private access to places you may not have seen before.
 The noble palaces of Venice will be central to our visit - some are still in private ownership while others are smaller art galleries full of delights for the connoisseur.

 We stay at the 4* Hotel Palazzo Sant’ Angelo, ideally situated on the Grand Canal mid-way between the Accademia and Ponte Rialto bridges.
 It is within walking distance of almost all we shall visit and excellent restaurants are easily to hand.
-This tour is limited to eighteen participants.
+Please note that this tour is taken mostly on foot, including bridges and some uneven ground.

 Day by day

-- We fly from Heathrow to Venice, arriving mid-afternoon and transfer by private Water Taxi to the 4* Hotel Palazzo Sant’Angelo mid way along the Grand Canal – ideal for our explorations.
-We have dinner in a local restaurant - wine, water and coffee are included with our group lunch and dinners.
+- We fly from Heathrow to Venice, arriving in the afternoon and transfer by private Water Taxi to the 4* Hotel Palazzo Sant’Angelo mid way along the Grand Canal – ideal for our explorations.
+We have our first group dinner in a local restaurant - wine, water and coffee are included with our group lunch and dinners.

-- We spend the day on the island of Torcello, usually neglected by most visitors, put off perhaps by the logistical challenge of getting there?
-This need not deter us as we shall travel there and back by private motor launch.
+- We spend today on the island of Torcello, usually neglected by most visitors, put off perhaps by the logistical challenge of getting there?
+This need not deter us as we travel there and back by private motor launch.
 Jan Morris memorably described Torcello as existing in “a positive ecstasy of melancholia” and it is indeed a world away from the hustle and bustle of Venice.
 There are a few neglected palaces, the small church of Santa Fosca and above all, the Cathedral.
-My, what a splendid place: here we shall find some marvellous mosaics – a gentle Madonna, a not so gentle Last Judgement and much else.
-We then have lunch in what J. G. Links called “the unpretentious but luxurious Locanda Cipriani… where everything is done with taste, expertise and style”.
-We return to Venice and the rest of the afternoon will be free.
-That evening we go to the Basilica of San Marco, the most remarkable of Venetian churches.
-Originally built as the private chapel of the Venetian Doges, it has been enriched with the finest medieval mosaics in Italy, together with many other treasures.
+Here we find some marvellous mosaics – a gentle Madonna, a not so gentle Last Judgement and much else.
+We then have lunch in Locanda Cipriani before we return to Venice and the rest of the afternoon will be free.
+This evening we go to the Basilica of San Marco, the most remarkable of Venetian churches.
+Originally built as the private chapel of the Doges, it has been enriched with the finest medieval mosaics in Italy, together with many other treasures.
 We shall visit, not in the company of vast numbers of tourists, but at night when it will be closed to the public.
 This is how the great Byzantine mosaics, specially lit for us, can be best appreciated – a memorable end to a memorable day.
-Dinner is not included and you will be given information about the local restaurants.
+Dinner is not included and you will be given advance information about local restaurants.

-- We begin with an extraordinary architectural conceit, the small fifteenth century Palazzo Contarini del Bovolo, famed for its remarkable staircase and loggia.
-After a coffee break we visit privately the Palazzo Albrizzi close to the Rialto Bridge which contains what must be the most ravishing stuccoed interiors in Venice, if not the entire Veneto.
-Following a group lunch, we also visit privately Ca’ Venier, a unique survivor – an untouched eighteenth-century private gambling club more or less untouched since the ‘Grand Tour’ period.
-We end our day at Palazzo Querini Stampaglia, given to the city in 1869 by Count Giovanni Querini.
+- We begin with an architectural conceit, the small fifteenth century Palazzo Contarini del Bovolo, famed for its remarkable staircase and loggia.
+We continue to visit the church of San Salvatore with its marvellous sacristy.
+After a coffee break, we continue to visit privately Ca’ Venier, a unique survivor – an untouched eighteenth-century private gambling club more or less untouched since the ‘Grand Tour’ period.
+Following lunch, not included, we end our day at Palazzo Querini Stampaglia, given to the city in 1869 by Count Giovanni Querini.
 It houses that great rarity, an intact collection from an ancient noble Venetian family, still in its splendid original home.
 The evening will be free.

 - This morning will be devoted to those two giants of late sixteenth century Venice, Palladio and Veronese.
 Palladio worked in Venice at the end of his life, designing two magnificent churches, San Giorgio Maggiore and Il Redentore, both of which we shall visit.
 For the monks of San Giorgio he also designed the adjacent monastery, now the Cini Foundation, which we shall visit privately.
 The remainder of the morning will be devoted to a true gem, the little-known church of San Sebastiano.
 The wonderful sixteenth century painter Veronese was, indeed is, much loved by the English.
 Where now hangs his lost portrait of the Elizabethan poet Sir Philip Sidney, painted in Venice “from the life”?
 The place to see Veronese at his best in Venice is not in the Accademia, or indeed in the Doges’ Palace, but in San Sebastiano where after many years of restoration, his wonderful cycle of paintings are once again on view.
 This is an experience you can share with Inigo Jones, who carried back memories of this church to London, where it became the inspiration for his Banqueting House ceiling in Whitehall Palace.
 After lunch, not included, you will then be free for the rest of the afternoon and evening.